8 Circuit Studios plans token sale to build blockchain-based Metaverse

 8 Circuit Studios’ key innovation are Smart Game Objects, which will allow unprecedented new ways for gamers to interact with their games.
 The company is currently developing its first two games utilizing this technology, Alien Arsenal: Battle for the Blockchain and Project Genesis.

-The blockchains can provide truth-telling and enforcement for digital objects — an idea shared by the likes of Philip Rosedale, who is incorporating blockchain into his High Fidelity open-source virtual reality platform.
+The blockchains can provide truth-telling and enforcement for digital objects, an idea shared by the likes of Philip Rosedale, who is incorporating blockchain into his High Fidelity open-source virtual reality platform.